-- The research conducted at the Anthropology Research Facility ranges from general observations on how a cadaver decomposes (color change, etc), to evaluating DNA degradation and biochemical odor analyses.
-Some of the more recent projects include working with the FBI (testing hair and facial recognition programming), University of Arizona (looking at our C14 ratio as it pertains to atomic energy), and Florida International University (determining the degradation of DNA and ability to extract DNA from decomposing remains).
-We also perform simulated case studies for law enforcement and have Master and Doctoral students conduct independent research relating to their theses.
-However, we do not perform any destructive analysis involving further damage to the remains beyond the condition in which we received them.
+- The research conducted at the Anthropology Research Facility ranges from general observations on how a cadaver decomposes to high technology research, including DNA, proteomics, microbes, and isotope research.
+Some of the more recent projects include working with the FBI (testing hair and facial recognition programming), University of Arizona (isotopes and geographic residence), Office of the Chief Medical Examiner and the International Commission of Missing Persons (determining the degradation of DNA and ability to extract DNA from decomposing remains), Lincoln Memorial University (proteomics), as well as with other facilities at Sam Houston University, Colorado Mesa and Texas State University (microbial research and decomposition).
+We also do research and development with national laboratories, particularly Oak Ridge National Laboratories, as well as private industry.
+We perform simulated case studies for law enforcement and our Master and Doctoral students conduct independent research relating to their theses.

 - The William M. Bass Donated Collection is currently the largest collection of modern people in the United States.
 This means that it is one of the best ways to study the skeletons of modern populations.
 Most of the criteria in use today for estimating age, sex, and ancestry were developed from collections of skeletons from the late 19th century, as these were the only ones available at the time forensic anthropology began.
 Since people have changed over the last century, it is crucial to have access to modern skeletons in order to develop new identification criteria that reflects these changes.
 The skeletons are housed in perpetuity–in fact, the first donation received in 1981 is still used in research today.

-- Currently, we have over 1,000 individuals in our collection and average approximately 100 new donations per year.
-These include individuals who have pre-registered with us, have been donated by their families, or by a medical examiner.
-They come from 33 different states and 2 different countries.
+- Currently, we have over 1,700 individuals in our collection and average approximately 100 new donations per year.
+These include individuals who have pre-registered with us and have been donated by their families.
+Our donors come from nearly every state and multiple countries.

-- Family donations make up over 60% of our annual donations.
-These donations are individuals that had not made arrangements with us prior to their death, but their family has chosen this as an alternative to other funerary options.
-Most of these types of donations are of individuals who were wishing to donate to science, but did not make the arrangements with a medical school prior to death, had been deceased too long prior to notifying the medical school, or did not meet one of the several regulations often associated with other donation programs.
-In many cases, the individuals simply wanted to help the advancement of our understanding of forensic anthropology.
-Sometimes people are donated for financial reasons, and other donations are of a more personal nature.
+- Family donations make up approximately 50% of our annual donations.
+These donations are individuals who had not made arrangements with us prior to their death, but their family has chosen this as an alternative to other funerary options.
+Most of these types of donations are of individuals who were wishing to donate to science but did not make the arrangements prior to death, had been deceased too long prior to notifying a medical school, or did not meet one of the several regulations often associated with other donation programs.
+In many cases, the individual simply wanted to help the advancement of our understanding of forensic anthropology.